ikluft/LongitudeTZ/docs/cli-spec.md

     lon-tz --tzname=Westxx
     lon-tz --tzname=Eastxx
-    lon-tz --tzname=LonxxxW
+    lon-tz --tzname=NarrowxxW
-    lon-tz --tzname=LonxxxE
+    lon-tz --tzname=NarrowxxE

 sets the time zone by name.
 West00 to West12 are 1-hour wide time zones in west longitude.
 East00 to East12 are 1-hour wide time zones in east longitude.
-Lon000W to Lon180W are 1-degree wide time zones in west longitude.
-Lon000E to Lon180E are 1-degree wide time zones in east longitude.
+Narrow00W to Narrow48W are 3.75-degree (15 minute time) wide time zones in west longitude.
+Narrow00E to Narrow48E are 3.75-degree (15 minute time) wide time zones in east longitude.

 There are some peculiarities.
 West00 is an alias for and equal to East00.
-Likewise, Lon000W is and alias for and equal to Lon000E.
+Likewise, Narrow00W is and alias for and equal to Narrow00E.
 On the other extreme, the Date Line at 180 degrees longitude makes for half-wide time zones either side of it.
 For hour-based time zones, East12 and West12 are half-hour wide time zones.
-For degree-based time zones, Lon180E and Lon180W are half-degree-wide time zones.
+For narrow (15 minute clock) time zones, Narrow48E and Narrow48W are 1.875 degree (half of 3.75 degrees for 15 minutes time) wide time zones.

 ### --longitude